zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![Running Your Server](/images/recipes/security_system/zetta-piezo-terminal.png){:.zoom}

 > **TIP**
-> It can take up to 20 seconds for the beaglebone to load and run the zetta node.
+> It can take up to 20 seconds for the BeagleBone to load and run the zetta node.
 You'll know you're ready once you see "Zetta is running on..." show up in your console.